ideag/gust/readme.txt

 == Changelog ==

 = 0.3.2 =
-* Bugfix with low level php notices failing on some setups
+* Bugfix - low level php notices failing on some setups
+* Bugfix - contributors no longer can publish a post (thanks to [glaxxon]{https://github.com/glaxxon} for reporting)

 = 0.3.1 =
 * Bugfix for subdirectory setup (e.g. `domain.com/blog`)